igolovic/poc-newsy/README.md

 Chosen architectural pattern is "Clean Architecture" ("Onion Architecture") due to its preference for abstraction instead of concretion which makes it easy to change e.g. UIs or storage technologies.
 Decoupling and Separation of Concerns is achieved by using it.
 Database consists of three tables Article, User (which are authors of articles), bridging table ArticleUser.

-Project https://github.com/igolovic/poc-newsy-editor-viewer contains UI for listing articles and adding new articles and also uses this web API.
+Project https://github.com/igolovic/poc-newsy-editor-viewer contains VUe.js UI for listing and adding articles.
+It invokes web API and authenticates as client using IdentityServer4 application.

 **Prerequisites**
-Docker engine must be installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
-All web applications (web API, custom written IdentityServer4 application, pg4admin tool - Postgre admin tool and UI) are hosted in Docker container.
+Docker engine must be installed on PC.
+Container includes following child-containers: newsy_db (postgres), identityserver (identityserver:dev), api (api:dev).
+With changing Docker Engine versions and nuget packages it is very likely that after few years this setup will throw various errors.
+For these errors to be resolved different workarounds might have to be applied.
+It was shown updating to latest stabile versions of .NET and nuget packages was vital in fixing these errors, also some sytactic  changes to docker-compose.yml were done.

 **Components**
+All web applications (web API, custom written IdentityServer4 application, pg4admin tool - Postgre admin tool and UI) are hosted in Docker container:
 poc-newsy web API on https://localhost:5001 (Docker)
 poc-newsy IdentityServer4 on https://host.docker.internal:44343 (Docker)
 pg4admin PostgreSQL UI on http://localhost:5050/browser/ (Docker)